Make a To Do List that Works

 Make a to do list.
 For most leaders, executives, and senior level professionals, it DOES matter.
 Really.

-Having a properly prepared daily list to work from may be the best tool in your time management toolbox.
+Having a properly prepared daily work list can be a simple and effective time management tool.
 With disciplined use, it can help you stay on track and minimize distractions.

 The key to developing that list is to make sure that those items you highlight as priorities truly are the priorities.
 It is a sad fact that many people give a high percentage of low priority items a high priority status.

-There are probably two or three big items at most that will make the biggest difference.
-Concentrate on them first.
+There are probably two or three list items that will make the biggest difference.
+Do them first.
 Review your list throughout the day and re-prioritize as needed.

 "The short and long of it is that if we don't dream, we have nothing to strive for.
 When we stop dreaming and reaching, our God-given talents don't lie in some bank gaining interest so we can use them when we need them.
 On the contrary, when we stop pursuing dreams and “impossibilities”, our souls dry up."